-Choosing a driving school or an instructor is a very tricky task.
+Choosing a driving school or an instructor is not easy.

 So Did I choose the cheapest provider I could find?

-No I didn’t.
-It was not a conscious decision, but I generally felt that if someone was good at what they do, they should not be the cheapest.
+It was not a conscious decision.
+But I generally felt that if someone was good at what they do, they should not be the cheapest.
 I just wanted to know whether a provider that says can help, can really help.

-So now you agree that cheap is not always the best.
+So now you agree that you choosing a product/service just because its cheap is not smart.

 So why do people seek out the cheapest lessons they could find?